raspberrypilearning/my_board/en/step_3.md

 </div>
 ```

-A good example of when this is useful is when several elements are the same size and shape, but have different colours or fonts used on them.
+This is useful when, for example, several elements are the same size and shape but different colours.

 --- /collapse ---